natenka/pyneng-book-en/docs/source/book/12_useful_modules/subprocess.rst

     In [6]: result = subprocess.run(['ls', '-ls', '*md'])
     ls: cannot access *md: No such file or directory

-To call commands in which wildcard expressions are used, you add a **shell** argument and call the command:
+To call commands in which wildcard expressions are used, you add **shell** argument and call a command:

 .. code:: python